OliverXUZY/metaLM/README.md

         - Compute loss nearest centroids method, backward gradient.
         - Compute accuracy and save.

+The evaluation is based on nearest-centroid.
+We do not learn linear head here.
 Ideally, m = 5, now I took m = 1.
 Optimization details:

 __epoch 1 to 50:__